Packstations / Poststations

 • The volume for audio text is adjustable.

 • Our Poststations adapt to the needs of users.
-If you click on the "Barrierefrei" (Accessibility) button, the displayed information shifts to the lower half of the screen, making the device equally accessible for all.
+If you tap the "Barrierefrei" (Accessibility) button, the displayed information shifts to the lower half of the screen, making the device equally accessible for all.

 • There is shelf space where you can temporarily place your parcels, backpack or a walking aid.
 That allows you to have both hands free during the scanning process.

 • Shipping with the help of accessible lockers: Poststations have lockers at a lower height for equal accessibility.
-To find out more, click the "Barrierfreiheit" button to find out which lockers are available.
+To find out more, click the "Barrierefreiheit" button to find out which lockers are available.

 Word choice